strongloop/strongloop.com2/_posts/2019-06-19-building-an-online-game-with-loopback-4-pt5.md

 ### Adding Docker Feature

-In [the Episode 1](https://strongloop.com/strongblog/building-online-game-with-loopback-4-pt1/), we disabled Docker when created our project.
-Now we need to manually add Docker feature.
+In [Episode 1](https://strongloop.com/strongblog/building-online-game-with-loopback-4-pt1/), we disabled Docker when created our project.
+Now we need to manually add the Docker feature.

 In your project root, create a file called `Dockerfile`.